UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```

 Data frames in Python need to have column names.
-Thus if you read in data that
+Thus if you read in data
-don't have column names, Python will assign names automatically.
+without column names, Python will assign names automatically.
 In this example,
-Python assigns each column a name of `0, 1, 2, 3, 4, 5`.
+Python assigns the column names `0, 1, 2, 3, 4, 5`.
 To read this data into Python, we specify the first
 argument as the path to the file (as done with `read_csv`), and then provide
 values to the `sep` argument (here a tab, which we represent by `"\t"`),